 MSTA opposes legislative actions involving inter-district choice.
 Open enrollment fails to serve the needs of all students in the community to receive a quality education, increasing student mobility while creating further funding inequities.

 MSTA supports each school district developing a written policy for transfer and assignment of students within a district and to any other school district.

 MSTA supports public charter school expansion when charters are granted by the local school board within an existing accredited Missouri public school district and requires all members of a public charter school board to be residents of the district in which the charter school serves.
 Charter school expansion should include requirements that charter schools have the same certification and compensation standards of other schools in the district, and tenure status should not be reduced or lost as a result of teaching in the public charter school.

 MSTA supports expanding high speed internet access.

 The single biggest factor in the success of students is the teacher.
 MSTA believes that teacher input is vital to the continued success of our students.
-Local districts need to have the freedom to meet the needs of their communities without control by the state or federal education departments.
+Local districts must have the freedom to meet the needs of their communities without being controlled by state or federal education departments.